Messaggero Veneto: History and profile

 It was founded in 1946 when Friuli was still part of Veneto and Venezia Giulia was claimed by the Socialist Federal Republic of Yugoslavia.
-It was acquired by Gruppo Editoriale L'Espresso in 1998.
-The paper has its headquarters in Udine.
+It was acquired by GEDI Gruppo Editoriale in 1998 and ceded to Nord Est Multimedia in 2023.
+The newspaper has its headquarters in Udine.

-Messaggero Veneto had a circulation of 51,393 copies in 2008.
-The Espresso Group reported that the circulation of the paper was 44,300 copies in 2014.
+Messaggero Veneto had a circulation of over 50,000 copies in 2008, while it was reduced to around 26,000 in 2023.